 Geospatial Data for Agricultural Decision-Making

 Thursday, December 10, 2020

-In this workshop, tech teams are invited to connect with product mentors, tech advisors, and industry experts on how to advance your TOP products, bring them to market, and make an impact with your work.
+In this workshop, tech teams will connect with product mentors, strategy advisors, and industry experts on how to advance their TOP sprint products, bring them to market, and make an impact with their work.
 A diverse group of experts from venture capital, government and civic tech organizations, incubators, and more will connect 1:1 with tech teams through tailored “speed mentoring” sessions.
 This is a specially curated workshop by invitation only.